shashank3959/Network-Similarity/README.md

 ## Installation

-This repo was tested with Ubuntu 16.04.5 LTS, Python 3.5, PyTorch 0.4.0, and CUDA 9.0.
-But it should be runnable with recent PyTorch versions >=0.4.0
+This repo was tested with Ubuntu 18.04.4 LTS, Python 3.7, PyTorch 1.0.0, and CUDA 9.1.
+But it should be runnable with all recent PyTorch versions >=0.4.0

 ## Running